I Believe I Can Fly: Critical reception

-Ross Scarano from Complex said, "Like it or not, R. Kelly's "I Believe I Can Fly" works because of R. Kelly.
+Ross Scarano from Complex said, "Like it or not, R. Kelly's 'I Believe I Can Fly' works because of R. Kelly.
 There's not another singer alive with the same combination of ability, earnest conviction, and personal demons—demons that Kelly believes he needs the listener's support to fight."
 He added that the singer "calls on strings and a choir and every bit of strength available in his lungs and vocal chords to rise above the broad struggle described in the lyrics."
 David Browne from Entertainment Weekly opined that the "go-for-it lyrics and florid orchestration seem to have been written with a future Disney musical in mind."

 Tom Ewing of Freaky Trigger noted "I Believe I Can Fly"'s "genuine power as a redemption song" and also called it "the most convincing self-help song".
-British newspaper Lennox Herald picked it as the "undoubted highlight" of the Space Jam album".
+British newspaper Lennox Herald named it the "undoubted highlight" of the Space Jam album".
 Thessa Mooji from Music & Media described it as a "dramatic ballad".
 Music Week rated it three out of five, calling it "a smoochy gospel-tinged ballad".
-They added, "A huge hit in the US and should ignite here."
+The reviewer added, "A huge hit in the US and should ignite here."

-A reviewer for People Magazine labeled it as "schmaltzy but potent".
-Sunday Mirror rated it five out of ten, writing, "'I believe I can soar' sings R. Kelly but I suppose we should be thankful that he's released a proper song for once instead of those awful rap cover versions which are clogging up the charts these days.
+People Magazine labeled it as "schmaltzy but potent".
+Sunday Mirror gave it a full score of five out of ten, writing, "I believe I can soar sings R. Kelly but I suppose we should be thankful that he's released a proper song for once instead of those awful rap cover versions which are clogging up the charts these days.
 It's taken from the film Space Jam and if you bought Toni Braxton's last single and liked The Bodyguard then you will buy this for sure.
 I believe it will fly to the top of the charts though it makes me sore to say it."
 James L. Brown from USC Today deemed it a "long slow ballad".